SalieriC/SWIM/documentation/Ammo Management Setup.md

 2. Set up extra variants of these weapons for thrown purposes.
 3. Don't use the BR2 integration for Fighting and Athletics (not so great).

 I hope that this issue will be resolved as well once the BR2 chat card includes the amount of ammo used but I'm not sure.
 I do work on another solution but it seems out of reach anytime soon as well.
 The [development version](https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/swim/macros/BR2-Ammo_usage.js) of the macro already supports a workaround for this by filtering for the used skill.
-But that only works in english.